The Summer Hikaru Died: Production

 Mokumokuren first conceived the series while studying for high school entrance exams.
 After graduating, Mokumokuren began posting drawings on Twitter in their spare time in January 2021.
 Mokumokuren was later approached by the Young Ace Up editorial department to serialize the manga in Young Ace Up, which they accepted.
 Mokumokuren is a fan of action manga from Weekly Shōnen Jump and Weekly Young Jump, particularly Tokyo Ghoul.

 While writing the story, Mokumokuren tries to keep the horror to a minimum by trying to appeal to people's emotions rather than just being scary.
 Mokumokuren also feels the theme of the story adds to the horror based on the suspension bridge effect, which states that it is easier to fall in love when feeling anxious or fearful.
 For the artwork, Mokumokuren tries to use onomatopoeia that are not often used, while also staying cautious to make sure it works properly in the context of the story.

-Publication
+Mokumokuren initially introduced The Summer Hikaru Died in 2021 as a boys' love story.
+They later specified that the manga was never serialized as a boys' love story, instead describing the series as a "coming-of-age horror" with "queer" themes.

+Setting

+Mokumokuren used their grandmother's hometown as model, where the houses were all packed together tightly and normal for the neighbors to come and go without permission.
+They got the inspiration during their visit to the region.
+As Mokumokuren wanted the characters to speak in distinctive dialect, they looked up for a dialect that is "slightly different from Kansai dialect" and decided the setting on place that is located in "mountainous area of Tokai region."
+As the result, a fictional rural town located between mountains in Mie Prefecture became the setting of the series, and some characters are speaking in Mie dialect.